jenkinsci/bitbucket-build-status-notifier-plugin/README.md

 3. Go to the Job you want notifies the builds to Bitbucket.
 4. Click **Configure**.
 5. Click **Add post-build action**.
+6. Select **Bitbucket notify build status**.
-6. Set the **Key** and **Secret** you previously created.
+7. Set the **Key** and **Secret** you previously created.
-7. Choose whether you want to notify the build status on Jenkins to Bitbucket.
+8. Choose whether you want to notify the build status on Jenkins to Bitbucket.

 ## Contributions

 Contributions are welcome!
-For feature requests and bug reports please [submit an issue].
+For feature requests and bug reports please read the following Wiki page for guidelines on [how to submit an issue][how-to-submit-issue].

 ## License